International Studies & Programs

 An Important Message about the U.S. Visa

 All foreign citizens who wish to travel to the United States must obtain a U.S. visa.
 For general information about U.S. visa, please visit US Department of State website.
 After we review your application we will send you an invitation letter.
 However, this letter is not a U.S. visa nor does it guarantee your entry to the U.S. You must check the U.S. embassy website in your home country to find out all necessary documents to apply for a non-immigrant visitor visa (B1, B2).
-About a US visitor visa, check https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html for details.
+Alternatively, you may check whether you are eligible for the Electronic System for Travel Authorization (ESTA) to travel to the United States under the Visa Waiver Program (VWP).

 • B-1 visa classification is for business travelers to consult with business associates, attend a conference, settle an estate, or negotiate a contract.